 What is a Highly Sensitive Multipotentialite?

-A multipotentialite is someone with multiple interests, talents, and creative pursuits.
+Emilie defines a multipotentialite as someone with multiple interests, talents, and creative pursuits.
 Rather than focusing on one area of expertise, multipotentialites are naturally drawn to explore and develop a wide range of skills.
-When combined with the traits of a highly sensitive person—such as deep processing, sensitivity to subtleties, and emotional responsiveness, this can present both unique opportunities and specific challenges.
+She coined this term to describe individuals who resist the pressure to “pick one thing” and instead embrace their many passions.

-The Strengths of Being Both Highly Sensitive and a Multipotentialite
+Being a Highly Sensitive Multipotentialite

 Navigating the Challenges as a Highly Sensitive Multipotentialite